-- Updating the CEMP and supporting environmental documentation and review/approval of Contractor method statements; - Undertake inspections and reviews to ensure the works are carried out in compliance with the CEMP and monitor the implementation of the CEMP, particularly all proposed/required Environmental Monitoring; - Ensure construction works and activities are completed in accordance with all planning conditions for the development; - Ensure construction works and activities have minimal impact/disturbance to local landowners and the local community; - Ensure construction works and activities have minimal impact on the Natural Environment; - Be aware of the relevant legislation, codes of practice, guidance notes and good environmental working practice relevant to their work; - Ensure compliance through audits and management site visits; - Ensure timely notification of any environmental incidents to the relevant regulatory authorities; - Adopt a sustainable approach to construction such as sustainable sources for materials supply where possible; - Provide adequate environmental training and awareness for all project personnel; - Using recycled materials if possible, e.g. excavated stone, clay and peat material; - Avoidance of any pollution incident or near miss as a result of working around or close to existing watercourses and having emergency measures in place; - Avoidance of vandalism; - Keeping all watercourses free from obstruction and debris; - Keep impact of construction to a minimum on the local environment, watercourses and wildlife; - Correct fuel storage and refuelling procedures to be followed; - Good waste management and house-keeping to be implemented; - Air and noise pollution prevention to be implemented; - Monitoring of the works and any adverse effects that it may have on the environment; - Construction methods and designs will be altered where it is found there is an adverse effect on the environment; - Comply with all relevant water quality legislation; and - Ensure a properly designed, constructed and maintained drainage system appropriate to the requirements of the site is kept in place at all times.
+- Updating the CEMP and supporting environmental documentation and review/approval of Contractor method statements; - Undertake inspections and reviews to ensure the works are carried out in compliance with the CEMP and monitor the implementation of the CEMP, particularly all proposed/required Environmental Monitoring; - Ensure construction works and activities have minimal impact/disturbance to local landowners and the local community; - Ensure construction works and activities have minimal impact on the Natural Environment; - Be aware of the relevant legislation, codes of practice, guidance notes and good environmental working practice relevant to their work; - Ensure compliance through audits and management site visits; - Ensure timely notification of any environmental incidents to the relevant regulatory authorities; - Adopt a sustainable approach to construction such as sustainable sources for materials supply where possible; - Provide adequate environmental training and awareness for all project personnel; - Using recycled materials if possible, e.g. excavated stone, clay and peat material; - Avoidance of any pollution incident or near miss as a result of working around or close to existing watercourses and having emergency measures in place; - Avoidance of vandalism; - Keeping all watercourses free from obstruction and debris; - Keep impact of construction to a minimum on the local environment, watercourses and wildlife; - Correct fuel storage and refuelling procedures to be followed; - Good waste management and house-keeping to be implemented; - Air and noise pollution prevention to be implemented; - Monitoring of the works and any adverse effects that it may have on the environment; - Construction methods and designs will be altered where it is found there is an adverse effect on the environment;

+- Comply with all relevant water quality legislation; and - Ensure a properly designed, constructed and maintained drainage system appropriate to the requirements of the site is kept in place at all times.